 Goal alignment keeps teams focused and motivated by ensuring every individual effort within a team, department, or organization is directed towards achieving shared objectives.

-To strengthen goal alignment:
+To strengthen goal alignment skills:

 - Communicate goals clearly to teams so they understand both the bigger picture and their individual roles in achieving them.